Partners – These are the GP Partners who own Redlands Primary Care

 Dr Joanna Harris (f)

-I have worked in Newcombes Surgery since 2009 and became a partner in April 2011.
+I have worked at Newcombes Surgery (now Redlands Primary Care) since 2009 and became a partner in April 2011.
 I trained at Guy’s and Thomas, London and qualified in 1999.
 I moved to Exeter in 2000 and subsequently worked at the R D & E studying internal medicine until 2004 when I began training as a GP.
 My days at the practice are Mondays, Tuesdays and Thursdays.

 Dr Mike Kirwan (m)

-I qualified in Nottingham in 1996 and joined Chiddenbrook surgery in 2014, having been a GP in Bristol since 2002.
+I qualified in Nottingham in 1996 and joined Chiddenbrook Surgery (now Redlands Primary Care) in 2014, having been a GP in Bristol since 2002.
 I have three children and am married to a GP.
 I enjoy playing piano and saxophone, hiking and riding my road bike.
 My days at the practice are Monday, Wednesday, Thursday and Friday.
 Professional interests include joint injections, medical student teaching and GP training.

 Salaried GPs – Doctors employed by the Partnership to provide services